How to Make Concrete Countertops

-Most kitchen and bathroom countertop materials are costly and difficult for the do-it-yourselfer to fabricate and install.
+Most countertop materials are costly and difficult for the do-it-yourselfer to fabricate and install.
 So imagine a different kind of countertop material with the heft and solidity of expensive quartz or natural stone countertops, yet coupled with the economy of laminate.
 This material is concrete.
 Making your own concrete countertop is a fun and extremely low-cost project.
 The result is a sturdy, stone-like material that has a rustic-industrial look perfect for outdoor kitchens or barbecue areas.

 - Vibrating tool: rubber mallet, orbital sander, or hammer drill